10 Pioneers of Black American Architecture and Design

 Like almost any skilled profession, especially those powerful enough to shape places and perceptions, architecture and design careers have been historically unavailable to Black aspirants.
 Systemic racism inserted into class, education, and hiring have created a white male-dominated industry that still persists.
 Today, Black women make up just 0.4% of all US architects.

 As we find ways to amplify Black visions everywhere, we realize our work has only just begun.
-Click to learn more about The Desiree Cooper Memorial Fund— a scholarship supporting Black women earning their degree in Architecture.
+Click to learn more about our Diversity Advancement Scholarship for Black Women— a scholarship supporting Black women earning their degree in Architecture.

 Although slow, progress is being made.
 Today there are 10x as many Black women architects as there were just three decades ago and the people of color who now share their visions with the world, impressing justice and parity on our psychologies, have found a foothold through their own perseverance and the pathways walked by true revolutionaries.
 Join us as we celebrate 10 pioneers of Black American architecture and design.